oliviaalexander/RegEx-Search/README.md

 # RegEx-Search

 Welcome!

-I'm using this project to strengthen my RegEx skills and utilizing API data.
+I'm using this project to strengthen my RegEx skills and utilize API data.